-- Detailed description of the TRS;
+- Detailed description of the TRS

-- Production Plan;
+- Production Plan

-- Tailings Storage Plan;
+- Tailings Storage Plan

-- Liquor Management Plan;
+- Liquor Management Plan

-- Monitoring and Surveillance Plan;
+- Monitoring and Surveillance Plan

-- Licensing Plan;
+- Licensing Plan

-- Decommissioning and Closure Plan.
+- Decommissioning and Closure Plan

 A detailed estimate of the location and area of the supernatant liquor pond in each TSF cell is carried out monthly.
-Quarterly and annual aerial imagery, provides accurate pond area calculations and pond locations (EPA 31543.U-535).
+On a quarterly and annual basis aerial imagery for TSF 5 provides accurate pond area calculations and pond liquor locations (EPA 31543.3.1(U-535)).